skrattaren/apf.rst/apf.rst

 - [p.
 156/155] "[...] trying to find a laboratory opposite a dress shop that will keep the same dummy in the window for sixty years, [...]"

-  This refers to the 1960 movie version of H. G. Wells' "`The Time Machine`_", where the director uses the effect described to indicate the rapid passing of time.
+  This refers to the 1960 movie version of H. G. Wells' **The Time Machine**, where the director uses the effect described to indicate the rapid passing of time.

 - [p.
 158/158] "He'd sorted out the falling chandelier, and found a place for a villain who wore a mask to conceal his disfigurement, [...]"

-  Describes "`The Phantom of the Opera`_", another musical by Andrew Lloyd Webber.
+  Describes **The Phantom of the Opera**, another musical by Andrew Lloyd Webber.
 See also the annotations for "Maskerade_".

 - [p.
 159/158] "[...] the hero had been born in a handbag."

-  The protagonist in Oscar Wilde's "`The Importance of Being Earnest`_" was found, as a baby, in a handbag.
+  The protagonist in Oscar Wilde's **The Importance of Being Earnest** was found, as a baby, in a handbag.

 - [p.
 159/158] "It was the clowns who were giving him trouble again."